Is Preschool Tax Deductible In 2019? Here's What You Need To Know For Your Deductions

 Tax season is upon us, and while some of you (me) are anxiously waiting for your tax returns to clear your bank accounts, others may still be trying to get all of their Ts crossed and Is dotted before sending in their paperwork, because everyone wants to get as much money back as possible — especially if you have kids.
 Kids are expensive, y’all, especially when it comes to child care and education.
 So you may be wondering if preschool's tax deductible in 2019, because every little bit helps.

 According to a Turbotax FAQ, the simple answer is yes.
 “Nursery school, preschool, and similar pre-kindergarten programs are considered child care by the IRS.
 Summer day camps also count as child care.”
-An H&R Block article noted that this is possible by claiming the child and dependent care credit.
-Forbes also reported that if your kid is younger than kindergarten age (and not in kindergarten), education credits and deductions are applicable if they’re enrolled in preschool or nursery school.
+An H&R Block article notes that this is possible by claiming the child and dependent care credit.
+Forbes also reports that if your kid is younger than kindergarten age (and not in kindergarten), education credits and deductions are applicable if they’re enrolled in preschool or nursery school.

 So technically, yes, preschool is tax deductible, but only through the child and dependent care credit.
 Preschool qualifies for the child and dependent care credit the same way day care would, but there are a few requirements.
-Both spouses need to be working or one should be looking for a job, or one spouse can be a full-time student; you paid caregiving expenses (i.e., preschool or daycare) to someone who wasn’t your spouse; and you and your partner are filing jointly.
-So “you cannot file with the ‘Married Filing Separately’ filing status (except under certain circumstances),” TurboTax noted.
+Both spouses need to be working or one should be looking for a job, or one spouse can be a full-time student; you paid caregiving expenses (i.e., preschool or day care) to someone who wasn’t your spouse; and you and your partner are filing jointly.
+So “you cannot file with the ‘Married Filing Separately’ filing status (except under certain circumstances),” TurboTax notes.

 Those “certain circumstances” include if “you paid more than half the cost of maintaining a household for the year, both you and the qualifying person must have used the home as your main residence for more than half of the tax year, and your spouse wasn’t a member of the household during the last six months of the tax year,” according to an H&R Block article.